ANNA Money business account review

-- Proof of address (a utility bill or a bank statement, not older than three months)
+- Proof of address: a utility bill or a bank statement, not older than three months.

-- Details of the company – name, address and date of birth for shareholders who own 25% or more of your company
+- Details of the company: name, address, and date of birth for shareholders who own 25% or more of your company.

-Is an ANNA business account suitable for my business?
+Is ANNA right for my business?

-Is ANNA Business safe?
+Is ANNA safe?

-Pros and cons of ANNA Business
+Pros and cons of ANNA

 - Quick and easy set up, especially for a business account.

-- Invoice service integrated in the app.
+- Invoice and expense services integrated in the app.

-- No credit or overdraft.
+- No credit facilities or overdrafts available.